ASC2899/Movie-Ticket-Booking-Analysis/README.md

-# Movie-Ticket-Booking-Analysis
-A SQL-powered analytics project for a movie ticket booking system — includes schema design, data cleaning, and business insights.

 # 🎬 Movie Ticket Booking Analytics

 This project simulates a real-world movie ticket booking system.
 It demonstrates data modeling, cleaning, and advanced SQL analytics to uncover meaningful business insights demonstrating end-to-end data analysis, from raw data to actionable insights — all structured for clarity and collaboration.